 - Overnight investments (deposits and money market funds) are not exposed to custodial credit risk.
 Deposits and money market funds are held in the University's name by various financial institutions. - Bond revenue fund and bond project fund investments held in the Commonwealth's investment pools are held in the Commonwealth's name by the Commonwealth's custodian. - Short-term and intermediate-term investments held by the Commonwealth for the benefit of the University are invested in the Commonwealth's investment pools and are held in the name of the Commonwealth by the Commonwealth's custodian.
 Short-term and intermediate-term investments managed by the University are held in the University's name in a safekeeping account.
-The low duration strategy investments managed by external managers are held in the University's name by the University's name of the University's name by the University's name by - Investment securities held in debt service reserve funds are held by the respective bond trustee in a specific trust account for the benefit of the University and its bondholders. - Endowment investments in external trusts are held in the name of the trust.
+The low duration strategy investments managed by external managers are held in the University's name by the University's custodian. - Investment securities held in debt service reserve funds are held by the respective bond trustee in a specific trust account for the benefit of the University and its bondholders. - Endowment investments in external trusts are held in the name of the trust.
 Other endowment investments are held in the University's name by the University's custodian.